repnz/windbg-cheat-sheet/README.md

 You can either:

 - Use [Osr Loader](https://www.osronline.com/article.cfm%5Earticle=157.htm) - This works on win 7-10
-- Use builtin SC tool
+- Use builtin SC tool (only win10)
   - Use "sc service <REG_KEY_NAME> type= kernel binPath= <FULL_PATH>" to install the driver as a server
   - Use "sc <REG_KEY_NAME> start" to start the service